the difference an “o” makes — orange scented macaroons

 - 1 tablespoon orange liqueur, such as Grand Marnier or Triple Sec

-1. Preheat oven to 350 degrees.
-Line 2 baking sheets with nonstick baking mats; set aside.
+1. Adjust oven rack to middle position and heat oven to 350℉.
+Line 2 baking sheets with parchment; set aside.

-2. Whisk one egg white and extracts in a small bowl until combined, set aside.
+2. Whisk one egg white and extract in a small bowl until combined, set aside.

-3. In the bowl of an electric mixer fitted with the paddle attachment, Add almond paste and salt, beat on medium speed until soft, about 2 minutes.
+3. In the bowl of a stand mixer fitted with the paddle attachment, add almond paste and salt, beat on medium speed until soft, about 2 minutes.
 Add egg white mixture and beat to combine, about a minute.